mitre-ace-direct/ace-direct/README.md

 ## acenode

-`acenode` hosts the Redis, MongoDB, MySQL, NGINX, and application servers.
+`acenode` hosts the Redis, MongoDB, MySQL, and application servers.
 Log into `acenode.domain.com` and follow the directions below.

 ### Setup